COVID-19: Protecting your finances as a landlord

 “Rental default isn’t an agreed-upon rent reduction or pause where tenants stay in a property.
 It’s for when tenants unlawfully leave and abandon payments within a lease period,” Jovcevski says.

-“So the insurers' argument is, ‘technically the rent isn’t in default because you negotiated reduced or paused payments with the tenants.’
+“So the insurance company's' argument is, ‘technically the rent isn’t in default because you negotiated reduced or paused payments with the tenants.’
 Basically, they don’t have to cover you for lost rent if you haven’t tried to evict your tenant who can’t pay rent because of the pandemic.
 And right now eviction isn’t an option, so landlords are pretty stuck.”

 RELATED ARTICLE: COVID-19 property moves: 320,000 Aussie homeowners defer mortgages.